leanprover/theorem_proving_in_lean4/dependent_type_theory.md

 first function (locally named `g`).
 The first function returns a type `γ` so that is also the return type of the `compose` function.

-`compose` is also very general in that it works over any Type `α β γ`.
+`compose` is also very general in that it works over any type `α β γ`.
 This means `compose` can compose just about any 2 functions so long as they each take one parameter, and so long as the type of output of the second matches the input of the first.
 For example: